dpi/drupal-auditfiles/README.txt

 Be careful with the delete feature - the deletion is permanent - be sure the file is no longer needed before erasing it!

+If you're not sure what the file is then you can click on the filename to open the file to examine it.

+; $Id$